 Whether you’re interested in expanding your audiobook collection or you’re just trying them out for the first time, check out some of our favorite and completely legal websites for downloading audiobooks that won’t cost you a dime.

 Open Culture is one of the better gateway websites for educational and cultural media.
-The site compiles content from around the Web and has an admirable collection of audiobooks – primarily classics – that you can stream or download.
+The site gathers content from around the web to present an admirable audiobook collection — primarily classics — you can stream or download.

-Lit2Go has one of the finer looking free websites for audiobooks.
-The throwback site, run by Florida’s Educational Technology Clearinghouse, contains a comprehensive collection of downloadable short stories and poems that you can browse by author, title, genre, collection, and even reading level.
-The bulk of the audiobooks can be downloaded as a single MP3 entity or as short, segmented passages of specific chapters.
+Lit2Go offers one of the finer sources for free audiobooks.
+The throwback site, “a part of the Educational Technology Clearinghouse” and run by The Florida Center for Instructional Technology (University of South Florida), contains a comprehensive collection of downloadable short stories, books, and poems.
+The site delivers most audiobooks as a single MP3 or as short, segmented passages of specific chapters.

 The homepage search option is a nice touch, as is the black-and-white artwork accompanying each title and book collection.
 You can browse by author, title, genre, collection, and reading level (grades K through 12).